thecredibleway/thecredibleway-com/docs/jesus/crediblilty/the-resurrection.md

 The resurrection of Jesus Christ is not only the cornerstone of Christian faith - it is also one of the most scrutinized events in ancient history.
-In short, multiple sources that conform to all of the usual checks and balances applied to historical accounts.
+In short, multiple sources that conform to all of the usual checks and balances applied to historical accounts, show this event took place.

 The Roman sources affirm key background facts that Jesus was crucified under Pontius Pilate, that His followers worshiped Him as divine and that the movement grew rapidly despite persecution.
 These